-For 2006-07, the Mighty Ducks become the Ducks and completely redesigned their uniforms to complete the rebrand.
-Gone was the jade and eggplant colour scheme, replaced by a harder, darker, meaner palette emphasising black, trimmed with gold and orange.
-The logo, too, changed, from the Mighty Duck to a stylised “Ducks" script.
-The “D" in the logo was particularly clever, resembling a duck’s foot – and also a duck in flight.
+Before the 2006-07 season, the Mighty Ducks became the Ducks and completely redesigned their uniforms in an effort to rebrand.
+Gone was the jade and eggplant colour scheme, replaced by a harder, darker, meaner palette that emphasised black and was trimmed with gold and orange.
+The logo, too, changed, from the Mighty Duck to a stylised script.
+The “D” in the logo was particularly clever, resembling a duck’s foot – and also a duck in flight.
 I am no fan of script crests, but the Ducks at least put some effort into this one.

-The rebrand came just in time, as the Ducks won the 2007 Stanley Cup in their new duds.
+The rebrand arrived just in time, as the Ducks won the 2007 Stanley Cup in their new duds.
 Not a bad debut for the Duck Foot logo.

 Anaheim Ducks Current Logo